avcheng/Stor/README.md

 # Stor
 An app to sell people's extra space as storage space to other people

 Stor is an app that allows people to post their own extra space they have in their homes/apartments/property to sell to other people.
-To start the app, compile and run in Xcode using a simulator such as the Iphone 11
+To start the app, compile and run in Xcode using a simulator or connect your own phone.

 ## Log-in/Register Screen